HFF-Git/LcsNodes-Book/Book-Text.md

 ### *Controlling extension functions*

-// ??? the extensio and drivr stuiff....
+// ??? the extension and driver stuff....

 ### *Reacting to events*